Jonidwija/jonidwija/README.md

 My name is **Joni Dwija**.

-Im interested in programing with Python, Javascript, and C+.
+Im interested in programing with Python, and C+.

 You can follow me at [Linkedin](https://www.linkedin.com/in/ikadekjonidwijaaryputra/).